A Hero’s Journey of Taking Cognition Beyond Mortal Neurons

 He belongs to a rare lineage of scientists who open questions rather than prematurely closing them, who resist reductionism without surrendering to mysticism.
 His work insists—quietly but firmly—that intelligence without wisdom is merely accelerated ignorance.
 In this sense, he stands as the Bhishma of the coming age.

 In the Indian epic The Mahabharata, Bhishma was not a ruler but a pillar—renouncing personal ambition so that dharma might endure across turbulent times.
-He possessed immense capability, yet chose restraint, belonging to no faction, yet safeguarding civilisation.
+He possessed immense capability, yet chose restraint, belonging to no faction, yet safeguarding civilization.
 In the age of silicon consciousness, Prof. Raju plays a similar role—not ruling the future, but ensuring it unfolds without ethical collapse.

 To call him a blessed son of Mother India is not sentimentality; it is a legacy.
 India’s deepest gift to the world has never been conquest, but orientation—the insistence that knowledge must liberate, not enslave.
 From the Upanishads to modern cognitive science, the central question has remained unchanged: Who is the knower, and what does it mean to know?